 Understanding Worm History:

-Previously considered non-harmful pathogens, small strongyles has changed gears.
+Previously considered non-harmful pathogens, small strongyles have changed gears.
 Small strongyles are now recognized as a primary equine parasite pathogen in adult horses.
 On the same note, Parascaris is now recognized as a major parasitic pathogen in foals and weanlings.
 Anoplocephala perfoliata has been recognized as a cause of ileal colic in horses.

 How Do I Find Out What Type of Worms Are in My Horse?

 Over the years, fecal egg counts have become more popular and provide a vast amount of information.
 This test has the power to show you what kind of worms your horse has and provide dewormer recommendations.
 This test is traditionally done by a veterinarian.
-However, there is now an at-home kit that can be easily preformed then sent off for review at a veterinary lab.
+However, there is now an at-home kit that can be easily performed and then sent off for review at a veterinary lab.

-Furthermore, if you have results from a fecal egg test, then you know what kind of worms your horse has.
+Additionally, if you have results from a fecal egg test, then you know what kind of worms your horse has.
 So, the next step would be to treat for the specific kind.